CQCL/hugr/specification/hugr.md

    of TypeParams (notably including `TypeParam::List`, `Tuple` and `Opaque`);
    the returned `Function` type may then declare additional TypeParams.

+For example, the TypeDef for `array` in the prelude declares two TypeParams: a `BoundedUSize` (the array length) and a `Type`.
+Any valid instantiation (e.g. `array<5, usize>`) is a type.
+Much the same applies for OpDef's that provide a `Function` type.

+However, for OpDefs providing binary `compute_signature`,
-Individual operation nodes in a HUGR provide static-constant TypeArgs - in many cases these will be types.
-For operations defining binary `compute_signature`, each node will provide TypeArgs for *both* the binary function *and* the `Function` type that returns;
+* each node will provide TypeArgs for *both* the binary function *and* the `Function` type that returns
+* the operation is only valid if `compute_signature` succeeds, and returns a `Function` type into whose TypeParams the *remaining* TypeArgs (in the node) fit
-note the args to `compute_signature` may *not* refer to any type variables declared by ancestor nodes in the Hugr (specifically, may *not* use variables declared by the enclosing FuncDefn) i.e. these must be static constants unaffected by substitution.
+* the args to `compute_signature` may *not* refer to any type variables declared by ancestor nodes in the Hugr (specifically, may *not* use variables declared by the enclosing FuncDefn) i.e. these must be static constants unaffected by substitution.

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type is computed by binary code, to allow the operation to be treated opaquely by tools that do not have the binary code available.
-(The YAML definition can be sent with the HUGR).
+(That is: the YAML definition, including all types but only OpDefs that do not have binary `compute_signature`, can be sent with the HUGR).

 This mechanism allows new operations to be passed through tools that do not understand what the operations *do*---that is, new operations may be be defined independently of any tool, but without providing any way for the tooling to treat them as anything other than a black box.
-The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
-However we also provide two ways for extensions to provide semantics portable across tools.
+Similarly, tools may understand that operations may consume/produce values of new types---whose *existence* is carried in the YAML---but the *semantics* of each operation and/or type are necessarily specific to both operation *and* tool (e.g. compiler or runtime).

+However we also provide ways for extensions to provide semantics portable across tools.
+For types, there is a fallback to serialized json; for operations, extensions *may* provide either or both:

-1. They *may* provide binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target extensions and may fallibly return a subgraph or function-body-HUGR using only those target extensions.
+1. binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target extensions and may fallibly return a subgraph or function-body-HUGR using only those target extensions.
-2. They may provide a HUGR, that declares functions implementing those operations.
+2. a HUGR, that declares functions implementing those operations.
 This is a simple case of the above (where the binary code is a constant function) but easy to pass between tools.
 However note this will only be possible for operations with sufficiently simple type (schemes), and is considered a "fallback" for use